chainpoint/chainpoint-js/README.md

     '3d2a9e92b561440e8d27a21eed114f7018105db00262af7d7087f7dea9986b0a'
   ]

+  // This line is only needed when specifying your own Gateway URIs.
-  // These are the default public gateways let uris = ['http://3.17.155.208', 'http://18.191.50.129', 'http://18.224.185.143']
+  // Otherwise when the `uris` argument is omitted, automatic public Gateway discovery will be used. let uris = ['http://3.17.155.208', 'http://18.191.50.129', 'http://18.224.185.143']

   // Submit each hash to selected Gateways